sotolf2/tapet/README.md

     the amount of urls to keep in history is configurable.
 - flags can be combined, so if you want to set a wallpaper and put in a replacement at once you can do `tapet -nu` for example
+- Daemon mode will mostly sleep, but wake up and update the wallpaper at set intervals

 ## Planned for the future